Table of Contents

-- The person helping you must read you the entire ballot, unless you ask to have only parts of the ballot read.
+The person helping you must read you the entire ballot, unless you ask to have only parts of the ballot read.
 The person helping you must also take an oath that he or she will not try to influence your vote, and will mark your ballot as you tell them to.
 They must also provide their name, residential address, relationship to the voter, and if they received any form of compensation.

 - If you cannot read the languages on the ballot, your interpreter can translate the ballot for you in the voting booth.

-- If you are deaf and cannot bring someone to interpret for you, see if your county provides an interpreter at any of the polling places during Early Voting or request an interpreter before the election.
-Disability Rights Texas can assist you in requesting interpreters.
+- If you are deaf and cannot bring someone to interpret for you, call your county to request an interpreter before the election.
+Disability Rights Texas (DRTx) can assist you in requesting interpreters.

-You may find it easier to use one of the following alternative voting methods:
+You may find it easier to use one of the alternative voting methods below.

 You have the right to complete a provisional ballot if there is any question about your eligibility.
 Voters whose eligibility is in question will be allowed to cast a provisional ballot that will be counted once election officials determine the voter is eligible.

-- Under the Motor Voter Act, you have the right to register to vote at any state agency that provides you public assistance, and at all offices that provide state-funded programs designed to help persons with disabilities.
-This includes, for example, the Department of State Health Services, Department of Assistive and Rehabilitative Services, Texas Workforce Commission, Texas Department of Transportation, etc.
+Under the Motor Voter Act, you have the right to register to vote at any state agency that provides you public assistance, and at all offices that provide state-funded programs designed to help persons with disabilities.
+This includes, for example, the Department of State Health Services, the Texas Workforce Commission, the Texas Department of Transportation, etc.

-If you are a person with a disability who needs assistance in registering to vote, has questions regarding voting or feels that any of your voting rights have been violated, please contact the Disability Rights Texas Voters Hotline at 1-800-796-VOTE (8683).
+If you need assistance in registering to vote, have questions regarding voting or feel that any of your voting rights have been violated, please contact:

 Disclaimer: Disability Rights Texas strives to update its materials on an annual basis, and this handout is based upon the law at the time it was written.
 The law changes frequently and is subject to various interpretations by different courts.
 Future changes in the law may make some information in this handout inaccurate.